gneu77/rx-signals/docs/rx-signals_start.md

 So in _rx-signals_, an event-stream is an _RxJs_-observable that has no current value, but dispatches values to subscribers at dicrete points of time.
 In addition to this definition, _rx-signals_-event-streams
 1. always behave as hot observables piped with `share()`.
-1. can have multiple sources that are subscribed by the store lazily (so only of the corresponding event-stream is subscribed)
+1. can have multiple sources that are subscribed by the store lazily (so only if the corresponding event-stream is subscribed)

 > _Events_ are similar to actions in _Redux_-like libs.
 > However, in contrast to _actions_, they are no objects with type and value, but instead they are the dispatched values itself.
 > The type (event-type, NOT event-values-type) is an extra-argument to dispatch.
 Subscribers, specifically subscribe to one type of event.
+> Here, type and event-ID is the same thing.

 #### Event-streams and basic event-sources